ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 The SCONE throughput advice is advisory (see {{advisory-signal}}).
 Applications that chose to follow it will do so in the way that best suits their needs.

-The most obvious way to keep within the limits set by throughput advice is to inform the sending peer of the limit so that the peer can do whatever rate limiting is necessary.
+The most obvious way to follow throughput advice is to inform the sending peer of the advice so that the peer can adjust send rates as necessary.
+This document does not provide specific guidance on how applications might adapt their use of network capacity in response to advice.

-Some applications offer options for rate control that can offer superior outcomes.
+Some applications offer options for rate control that can offer improved performance when following advice.
-Most video applications,
-especially real-time and streaming video applications, can adapt their use of network bandwidth.
+For instance, real-time and streaming video applications can often adapt usage.
-For instance, typical HTTP Live Streaming {{?HLS=RFC8216}} or DASH {{DASH}}
+Typical HTTP Live Streaming {{?HLS=RFC8216}} or DASH {{DASH}}
 clients are provided with manifests that allow them to adjust the bitrate and quality of media segments based on available network capacity.
+Low priority bulk transfer applications, such as software updates, might also choose to follow advice.

+Following throughput advice could reduce the impact of an application on other network users, reserves capacity for high-priority activities, and could avoid potential enforcement action by the network; see {{policing}}.

 # Conventions and Definitions